 System Requirements Parameters:

 The maximum discharge pressure may be as high as, but shall not exceed the Maximum Allowable Operating Pressure of the pipeline system at this location, which is 990 PSIG.
 The maximum suction pressure may be as high as, but shall not exceed 550 PSIG at this location unless directed by Customer's Gas Control Group.
 The normal suction to discharge operating pressure differential guideline is 250 PSIG and in any case, the differential pressure across the station shall not cause the rod load limit to be exceeded.
 The discharge temperature at this location shall not exceed 110 degrees Fahrenheit.

+APPENDIX 3

+TO

+COMPRESSION SERVICES AGREEMENT

+INSURANCE REQUIREMENTS

+Workers Compensation Insurance and Employer's Liability Insurance covering employees engaged in operations hereunder in compliance with all applicable state and federal law.
+This policy shall be endorsed to provide: all states coverage, voluntary compensation coverage and occupational disease.

+Workers Compensation Statutory

+Employers Liability $1,000,000 Each Accident (Minimum)

+Commercial General Liability Insurance with minimum limits of liability of not less than $1,000,000 per occurrence/aggregate combined single limit for bodily injury and property damage.
+This policy shall be endorsed to provide coverage for: explosion, collapse and underground damage hazards, contractual liability; and products and completed operations.

+Comprehensive Automobile Liability Insurance covering all owned, hired or non-owned vehicles with minimum limits of liability of not less than $ 1,000,000 per occurrence/aggregate combined single limit for bodily injury and property damage.

+Excess Umbrella Liability Insurance, in excess of the coverages required in (a), (b) and (c) above, with a combined single limit of not less than $4,000,000 per occurrence.

 Agreed to as of this _____ day of ________________, 1999, effective as of 12:01 a.m.